 An operating segment is a component of an entity that engages in business activities from which it may earn revenues and incur expenses (including revenues and expenses relating to transactions with other components of the same entity), whose operating results are regularly reviewed by the entity's chief operating decision maker to make decisions about resources to be allocated to the segment and assess its performance and for which discrete financial information is available.
 This includes start-up operations which are yet to earn revenues.
 Management will also consider other factors in determining operating segments such as the existence of a line manager and the level of segment information presented to the board of directors.
-During the period the Company only operated in one segment and that was the development of a smart mobile app for banking.
-The acquisition of Goodments Pty Ltd during the period (refer note 3) resulted in the immediate integration of reporting and the mobile app into the Douugh platform and forms part of this single operating segment.
+The Board monitors the operations of the Company based on 2 segments; its development of a smart mobile app for banking; and wealth management.